ssejrog/HW-AMOGO-VEXCODE/README.md

 AMOGO (alliance mobile goal) is a ring focused robot that can fill a goal with rings in autonomous, platform, lift tipped mobile goals, and hold a neutral goal to the side of the robot.

 ## Controls
 - `L1` Mogo Toggle.
-When the lift is out and the button is held, the lift will come to a middle position.
+When the lift is out and the button is held, the lift will come to a middle position
-- `L2` Tilter Toggle.
+- `L2` Tilter Toggle
 - `R1` Intake + Conveyor In
 - `R2` Intake + Conveyor Out
 - Tank Drive (by default)